kiboschool/course-frontend-web-dev/src/assessments.md

 This page should provide more details about the course assessments.

-- schedule and due dates
+- Schedule and due dates
-- submission instructions
+- Submission instructions
-- late policy
+- Late policy
-- academic integrity note
+- Academic integrity note